Greenmind is a teacher, parent, and musician with decades of experience.

 I like packages that include everything you need to get started, because you don't need to spend time tracking down picks, strings, a strap, and so on.
 Pyle makes a good 3/4 guitar that comes with everything you need.The 3/4-scale feature means that it's smaller than a full-sized guitar for an adult; this reduction in size is standard in both electric and acoustic guitars for young players (or petite adults).
 There's typically no difference in quality, sound, or durability in a brand's small-scale guitars.

 The reason I like this particular acoustic guitar is that it comes with a very complete package of accessories and necessities that every guitar student will need at some point.
 I recommend this package for kids based on years of experience with my guitar students.
-The guitar itself is solid and dependable, and it's backed by the full support of the Yamaha customer service team.
-But the thing that makes it a good idea to choose it for a child's acoustic guitar is the package that it comes with.
+The thing that makes it a good idea to choose it for a child's acoustic guitar is the package that it comes with.
 Yamaha includes everything you'll need to start playing right away—and trust me, you do not want to go through the process of finding and paying for a good beginner's acoustic guitar and then find that you're missing some essential part.
 That happened to me with a drum set I bought for my kids one Christmas when we realized that it didn't include drumsticks.
 Avoid that tear-filled scene by getting a guitar package that includes everything you'll need to start playing right away.